 Today’s guest had been hearing about stories of entrepreneurship and finally he took the leap himself.
 And do you know what happened?
 He failed.
 Badly.
 You’ll hear that story in this interview and how he eventually got to where he is today.
 Kevin Sahin is the founder of ScrapingBee, a web scraping A…

-Kevin Sahin and Pierre de Wulf (from Paris, Île-de-France, France) started ScrapingBee almost 4 years ago.
+Kevin Sahin and Pierre de Wulf (from Paris, Île-de-France, France) started ScrapingBee about 4 years ago.

 ScrapingBee was founded by Kevin Sahin and Pierre de Wulf.
 It’s a useful tool specially designed to help people or businesses that need to quickly scrape the web but don't want to spend a lot of time doing it.

 They completely bootstrapped their business and built their MVP very quickly, as they needed cash to come in as quickly as possible.